 The ability to speak the state language is one of the most important steps of integration that we, as Russian speakers, have not fully overcome yet.
 If a kid is born in Estonia it does not automatically mean that they will speak perfect Estonian, which is one of the hardest languages to learn.
 For some, speaking Russian is enough.
 Most of those from the northwest part of the country live in Russian speaking communities, consuming media, working and studying in Russian, so they do not really have any motivation to learn Estonian.
 A lot of my classmates and friends speak a little Estonian so they can express themselves in a grocery store, but would hardly be able to read a book or watch a movie in Estonian.

+I believe that learning the state language should be mandatory.
 I've visited different places and witnessed how migrants commit themselves to study the language of their new home country.

 But one thing is important to distinguish is when people change their country following their own choice, since it is an entirely different thing being a native resident and just happening to grow up speaking a different language.